lmc2179/lmc2179.github.io/drafts/poisson.md

 * Raw material showing up to be refined or used in production
 * Count of errors

 We care about these counts - are they going up?
 Are they going down?
-Did we get more when we tried the new method?
-Usually, they form the first step in a funnel or production process, and our output is partly a function of how many inputs we get.
+Did we get more when we tried some new method?
+Is there a change from last time to this time?
+Usually, they form the first step in a funnel or production process, and our final output is partly a function of how many inputs we get.

-There are a bunch of handy statistical tools available for working with some common counting processes
+More practically speaking, there are a bunch of handy statistical tools that we can use when we're counting things.
+Those tools make it easy to calculate standard errors and CIs when we only know the count of something.
+Those measures of uncertainty will help us separate signal from noise, and make better decisions as we think about those counting processes.

 Let me provide a more colorful example (a purple one, it will turn out).
 So, I recently found out that my backyard has a _very_ productive berry tree.
-I know _very_ little about berries (I thought they only grew on bushes!?), but after some Googling I discovered that my new neighbor was a mulberry tree.
+I know sadly little about berries (I thought they only grew on bushes!?), but after some Googling I discovered that my new neighbor was a mulberry tree.
 Mulberries, it turns out, are edible and quite tasty!
 Since I had to clean them up anyway, I collected them and started turning them into jam and wine (jam is a success so far; wine is a work in progress).

-Every day I was collecting a number of berries, which then provided the ingredients for these other products.
+Let's ask a practical question now.
 It rained very hard today yesterday but not today - is there a statistically significant difference in the arrival count between the two days?

 This case study is tiny data; literally two numbers.
+However, if we're willing to make certain assumptions, it will turn out we can answer this question.

 # What are the key features of these count data questions